top of page

 • Whether you're building systems from scratch or upgrading existing ones

-• Level of external support you choose to use
+• Level of external support you choose to utilize

 On average, small to medium businesses can expect to invest from a few thousand dollars.
-But the return on investment is high, from winning contracts to improving operational performance.
+However, the return on investment is high, ranging from winning contracts to improving operational performance.

 Final Thoughts